Doctor of Arts in History

 Course List Code Title Credits T&L 539 College Teaching 3 Select one of the following: 3 Psychological Foundations EducT&L 544 Adult Learners Technology in Higher Education Total Credits 6

 - HIST 599 Internship in the Teaching of History (9 credits): Students will generally assist and co-teach a 100 level survey course with an experienced faculty mentor in the first semester of the internship; in two following semesters the student will teach two of the following independently:

-HIST 101 Western Civilization I 3 Western Civilization II HIST 103 United States to 1877 3 United States since 1877 HIST 105 World Civilizations I 3 World Civilizations II
+Course List Code Title Credits HIST 101 Western Civilization I 3 Western Civilization II HIST 103 United States to 1877 3 United States since 1877 HIST 105 World Civilizations I 3 World History II, 1000 CE-present

 - Written examinations in both United States fields and in two of the three European fields selected on the basis of work done in a Master’s degree program as well as the doctoral program.
 (Exams may be taken after 60 hours of the program of study have been completed.)